Improve Couples Communication: Know Your Patterns

 Every couple gets stuck in some kind of negative communication pattern sometimes.
-When I ask couples to describe what happens for them when they aren’t getting along, and what their negative pattern is, it is common for them not to agree.
+When I ask couples to describe what happens for them when they aren’t getting along, and what their negative pattern is, it is not uncommon for them to disagree.
 There’s no shame in that.
-That’s part of why they are seeking help.
-A lot of times, the work of figuring out that pattern is the most challenging part of couples therapy.
+That’s part of why they are seeking help and we love supporting couples around this.
+Very often, the work of figuring out that pattern is the most challenging and most transformative part of couples therapy.

-A negative communication pattern happens when each person falls into a negative communication behavior.
-We all have some default negative behaviors we tend to fall into.
+A negative communication pattern happens when each person falls into a negative communication behaviors.
+We all have some default negative behaviors we tend to fall into, especially when we are triggered in a fight with our sweetie.
 We can think of these as our greatest hits.

 Some default communication behaviors people might fall into are: